International Game Technology PLC (IGT) CEO Marco Sala on Q1 2020 Results - Earnings Call Transcript

 Ladies and gentlemen, thank you for standing by and welcome to the IGT first quarter 2020 results conference call.
 At this time, all participants are in a listen-only mode.
 After the speaker presentation, there will be a question-and-answer session.
 [Operator Instructions].
 Please be advised that today's conference is being recorded.
 [Operator Instructions].

-I would now like to hand the conference over to first speaker today, Jim Hurley, Senior Vice President, Investor Relations.
+I would now like to hand the conference over to your first speaker today, Jim Hurley, Senior Vice President, Investor Relations.
 Thank you.
 Please go ahead, sir.

 Jim Hurley

-Thank you and thank you all for joining us on IGT's first quarter 2020 conference call.
+Thank you and thank you all for joining us on IGT's First Quarter 2020 Conference Call.

 Given the exceptional circumstances created by the COVID-19 outbreak, we are presenting the results from multiple locations.
 So please bear with us if we encounter any technical difficulties.
 On today's call are Marco Sala, our Chief Executive Officer and Max Chiara, our newly appointed Chief Financial Officer.
 After introductory remarks from Marco and Max, we will open the call up for your questions.